Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

         $ helm dependency build
         $ helm -n <INSERT_YOUR_NAMESPACE> install quantum-serverless --create-namespace .

-And this will deploy the required infrastructure in your cluster.
+This will deploy the required components to your cluster.

-To connect with the different services you have some options depending of your environment.
-The easiest approach that always will work is to use the ``port-forward`` command:
+To connect with the different services, you have some options depending on your environment.
+The easiest and most consistent approach is to use the ``port-forward`` command:

 .. code-block::
    :caption: get kuberay-head and jupyter pods